Jhamak Ghimire- Writing life with feet / turning thorns into flowers

 Jhamak Ghimire’s achievements

 She is the second woman after Parijat to receive the Madan award.
-Her Jiwan Kanda ko Phool has been translated into various languages, including English, Chinese, Assamese, Hindi, German, said Janardan Ghimire, secretary of the literary arts establishment.
+Her Jiwan Kanda ko Phool has been translated into various languages, including English, Chinese, Assamese, Hindi, and German, said Janardan Ghimire, secretary of the literary arts establishment.

 She is also active in writing articles in various magazines on contemporary issues along with literature.
 Her regular columns have been published in Kantipur Daily and Blast Times Daily.
 Her struggles, courage, determination, learning, and ability to do so have become inspirational for every person.